-I have spent the last 15 years rock climbing and mountaineering throughout the UK and internationally.
-From shy beginnings climbing indoors as a young teenager, I became engrossed in the world of climbing: as a sport, an adventure, a way to explore the world, and a way to explore myself and others.
+I have spent the last 17 years rock climbing and mountaineering throughout the UK and internationally.
+Beginning climbing indoors as a young teenager, I became engrossed in the world of climbing: as a sport, an adventure, a way to explore the world, and a way to explore myself and others.
 I became surrounded by the most welcoming and enthusiastic tribe of people, who are oblivious to age, gender or status, and am passionate about sharing this with others.

 I now live in Keswick, in the Lake District, and am privileged to have so many crags and mountains on my doorstep.